 Capital Structure.
-HII evaluates capital structure issues on a case by case basis, but generally votes in favor of proposals strengthening the company's balance sheet and encourage market liquidity.
+The Firm evaluates capital structure issues on a case by case basis, but generally votes in favor of proposals that strengthen the company's balance sheet, encourages market liquidity, and balances fiduciary obligations to include all stakeholder interests.

 Voting Structure.
-HII generally votes in favor of the adoption of cumulative voting and confidential voting, including the use of independent tabulators and inspectors.
+The Firm generally votes in favor of the adoption of cumulative voting, majority and confidential voting, including the use of independent tabulators and inspectors.
+The Firm generally votes against plurality voting and other anti-democratic governance proposals.

-Proxy Contest Defenses / Takeover Defenses: HII will vote against any proposal to prohibit shareholder ability to call special meetings and for proposals seeking to remove anti-takeover provisions.
-HII will favor proposals allowing shareholders equal access to information and are generally shareholder-friendly.
+Proxy Contest Defenses / Takeover Defenses: The Firm will vote against any proposal to prohibit shareholder ability to call special meetings and for proposals that seek to remove anti-takeover provisions.
+The Firm will favor proposals that allow shareholders equal access to information and are generally stakeholder friendly.

 Mergers and Corporate Restructurings.
-HII will vote on a case by case basis, using best judgment to determine whether the proposed merger / restructuring / re-organization is in the best interests of the shareholders and employees of the corporation.
+The Firm will vote on a case by case basis, using best judgment to determine whether a proposed merger / restructuring / re-organization is in the best interests of all stakeholders of the corporation.